 Simple English definitions for legal terms

-Read a random definition: costs
+Read a random definition: special-order calendar

 Criminal intent, also known as mens rea, is the mental state required to convict someone of a crime.
 It's one of the fundamental aspects of criminal law, along with the criminal act.
 The specific intent needed to prove guilt varies depending on the crime and the state.
 In some states, criminal intent is split into four categories: purposely, knowingly, recklessly, and negligently.
 Each crime has an associated level of criminal intent necessary to sustain a conviction.
 Penalties for the same conduct increase as the mental state/specific intent increases.
 Some states follow common law doctrines of malice to determine liability.
 Express malice is deliberate intent to bring harm to the victim, while implied malice is indifference to harm that a victim may suffer due to the defendant's carelessness or inattentiveness.